Exombourgo Castle, Tinos: A Journey Through History

-Today, there are still three churches on the island testifying to Tinos Island’s glorious past: The churches of Aghios Minas, Aghia Eleousa (both Orthodox ones), and the Shrine of the Holy Heart of Jesus (the medieval church of Aghia Sophia).
-This last church, a Catholic one, is tended by Jesuit priests, an order which has been there since the 17th century.
-As ever, faith continues to breathe life into history.
+Today, three churches stand at the Rock of Exombourgo as reminders glorious past of Tinos Island: Aghios Minas and Aghia Eleousa (both Orthodox), and the Shrine of the Holy Heart of Jesus (Catholic church, on the site of the medieval church of Aghia Sophia), tended by Jesuit priests since the 17th century.
+As always, faith continues to breathe life into history.

-From the diary of 2007, kept by f.
-Markos Foskolos
+(Source: Information taken from Diary of 2007, kept by f.
+Markos Foskolos)

 book online